Reduction and classification of higher-order Markov chains: Theoretical results

 {\it Proof:} Consider $\mathbb{P}$ irreducible and suppose that $K<m$.
 Then, $\mathbb{M}$ has the following structure

-But, if $\mathbb{M}$ has the above structure then $p(x,a)>0$ for all $x\in A^m$ and $a\in A$.
-Therefore we deduce that $K=0$. $\;\;\square$
+But, if $\mathbb{M}$ has the above structure then $p({\bf x},a)>0$ for all ${\bf x}\in A^m$ and $a\in A$.
+Therefore we deduce that $K=1$. $\;\;\square$

-The contraposition of Proposition \ref{prop2} gives us a simple criterion to check that a given Markov chain is not irreducible: if $m>K>0$ then the chain is not irreducible.
-When $K = 0$, the chain is clearly irreducible.
-The only remaining case is when $ K=m$, in which case we have the following simple criterion.
+The contraposition of Proposition \ref{prop2} gives us a simple criterion to check that a given Markov chain is not irreducible: if $m>K>1$ then the chain is not irreducible.
+When $K = 1$, the chain is clearly irreducible.
+The only remaining case is $ K=m$, for which we have the following simple criterion.